1. Import HashiCorp GPG signing key

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe, Abraham Lincoln

-Provisioning VMs manually isn’t just tedious and time consuming; it can lead to inconsistencies and errors that impact your entire infrastructure.
-Using Packer, we can automate the VM creation process, so every image is created and configured exactly as needed every time.
-Packer is a tool that lets you create identical machine images for multiple platforms from a single source template.
+Provisioning VMs manually isn’t just tedious and time consuming; it can lead to inconsistencies, errors that impact your entire infrastructure, and it is quite hard to reproduce at scale.
+By using Packer, we can fully automate the VM image builds, so every machine is created and configured exactly as needed every time.
+Packer lets you define a single template and then generate consistent images for Proxmox (and many other platforms) with one command.

 Install Packer following the instructions provided in its webpage.
 Do not use the package because it is quite obsolete.